euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Logging out
 -----------

-Don't forget to logout when you stop working in the OiRA tools generator.
+Don't forget to log out when you stop working in the OiRA tools generator.
 This is done with the button in the top right-hand corner: click on your login name and select 'Logout'.
-After logging out successfully, you will be brought back to the login screen where you will see the notification 'Logout successful'.
+After logging out successfully, you will be brought back to the login screen where you will see the notification 'You have been logged out'.

 ========================